Stable components in the parameter plane of transcendental functions of finite type: Distinguished parameter values: Proof of Proposition B.

 \begin{proof} Virtual cycle parameters are solutions of (\ref{eq:vc}) while Misiurewicz parameters are solutions of (\ref{eq:mis}).
 Since the zeroes of holomorphic functions are discrete, for fixed $m,n$ and $p$ both equations have a discrete set of solutions.
-Hence, since both conditions are invariant under topological conjugacy, the maps must be structurally unstable. \end{proof}
+Hence, since both conditions are invariant under topological conjugacy, the maps must be structurally unstable.
+In addition, since repelling and parabolic periodic points as well as poles are in the Julia set, the maps are not $J-$stable. \end{proof}